area9innovation/fast/mini/readme.md

 - Inlining
 - Mangling of overloading?
 - Specialization of polymorphism
-- Unfolding of expressions into statements
+- Unfolding of expressions into statements (let inside conditions of if)
 - Linking
 - Running the output
 - Cross-calls